Building A Budget With Allocations - All Flexibility Levels

 Classroom Sizes | ||

-Class Type | Classroom Composition | Staff: Child Ratio |
+Class Type | Classroom Composition | Staff-to-Child Ratio |

 PK3 | 3-year-olds | 2:16 |

-PK4 | 4-year-old | 2:20 |
+PK4 | 4-year-olds | 2:20 |

-Mixed Age | 3 and 4 year olds.
-No more than 50% may be 3-year-olds. | 2:17 |
+Mixed Age | 3- and 4-year-olds | 2:17 |

-Early Learning Support (ELS) | 3 and 4 year olds | 2:10 |
+Early Learning Support (ELS) | 3- and 4-year-olds | 2:10 |

-10:6 | 3 and 4 year olds | 3:16 |
+10:6 | 3- and 4-year-olds | 3:16 |

-Communication and Education Support (CES) | 3 and 4 year olds | 3:06 |
+Communication and Education Support (CES) | 3- and 4-year-olds | 3:6 |

 How Funds Are Allocated